Unity-Technologies/com.unity.multiplayer.docs/docs/getting-started/connection-approval.md

 title: Connection Approval
 ---

 During every new connection the MLAPI performs a handshake on top of the one(s) done by the transport.
-This is to ensure that the NetworkConfig's match up between the Client and Server.
-In the NetworkConfig you can specify to enable ConnectionApproval.
+This is to ensure that the `NetworkConfig`'s match up between the Client and Server.
+In the `NetworkConfig` you can specify to enable `ConnectionApproval`.
 Connection approval will let you decide on a per connection basis if the connection should be allowed.
 Connection approval also lets you specify the player prefab to be created, allowing you to override the default behaviour on a per player basis.

-However, when ConnectionApproval is true you are also required to provide a callback where you put your approval logic inside.
+However, when `ConnectionApproval` is true you are also required to provide a callback where you put your approval logic inside.

 Server-only example: